lkaruppiah54462/kickstarter-analysis/README.md

 Performing analysis on kickstarter data uncover trends and to provide direction for a new project initiated by Louise
 ---
 ## Challenge
-Performing analysis on kickstarter data to see correlation to outcome based on launch date of campaign
+Performing analysis on kickstarter data to see correlation to outcome a) based on goal b)based on launch date of  campaign
 ---
 Observation
 ---